Heather Knight (educator): Pacific Union College

 Knight was selected as President of Pacific Union College in July 2009 and took office in September 2009.
 She was officially inaugurated on April 15, 2010, in a ceremony at the Pacific Union College Church.
 Her selection was historical, in that she is both the first black president and first female president in Pacific Union College history.
 Furthermore, she is the first (and currently only) black woman to lead a North American Adventist college.
 When Knight took over, Pacific Union College had experienced two consecutive years of decline in enrollment, however, in her first year as president enrollment increased by 11%.
 After taking over at Pacific Union College, Knight has been noted for her wide experience at both Christian and secular schools and her ability to build consensus between various constituent parties.
 In December 2010, Knight received an award from the local Chamber of Commerce recognizing her attentiveness to and willingness to work with the community.
-Knight completed her presidency at PUC in January, 2017.
+Knight completed her presidency at PUC on January 8, 2017.